 All art entries must adhere to additional rules and guidelines established by the Congressional Institute.
 To see the complete rules, please review the Rules and Regulations for Students and Teachers.
 Students will also need to complete the Student Information and Release Form and attach it securely to the back of their artwork.
-All artwork and Student Information and Release Form must be received in our Charlottesville or Danville District Office by Friday, April 12, 2019 at 4:30 p.m.
-Our staff will be glad to work with you to make sure your artwork arrives at our office before the deadline.
+Our staff will be glad to work with you and/or your art teacher to make sure your artwork arrives at our office before the deadline.
+All artwork and Student Information and Release Form must be received in our Charlottesville or Danville District Office by Wednesday, May 20, 2020 at 4:30 p.m.

 Congressman Denver Riggleman Congressman Denver Riggleman

 Charlottesville District Office Danville District Office